saikrishnatbijil/questdb.io/docs/develop/web-console.md

   To freeze more columns, drag the vertical solid line to the desired column

   <Screenshot
-    alt="Screeenshot of the freeze-column line"
+    alt="Screenshot of the freeze-column line"
     height={375}
     small
     src="/img/docs/console/freeze-column.png"